 2017/18 was a season of change for Craig Bryson, as the midfielder spent time away from Pride Park Stadium for the first time since his final season with Kilmarnock in 2011.

-Neil Warnock’s Cardiff City was the destination, and the midfielder scored twice in 22 appearances as the Welsh club secured their return to the Premier League.
+Neil Warnock’s Cardiff City was the destination, and the midfielder scored twice in 22 appearances as the Welsh club secured promotion to the Premier League.
 He then returned to Derby in the summer of 2018.

 He may have arrived as something of an unknown quantity from Kilmarnock in 2011, but Bryson very quickly cemented himself as a key player by winning all three of the club’s Player of the Year awards in 2012.